-If you have been advised that your bid is second on the shortlist, you can still view the property and be able to bid in the next weekly cycle.
+If you have been advised that your bid is second or third on the shortlist, you can still view the property and be able to bid in the next weekly cycle.
 However, if the applicant with the successful bid refuses the property and you are offered it, your application will then be suspended as stated above.

 We try to call customers with successful bids as soon as possible after the bidding closes to arrange viewing times.

 We are trying to speed up the process of reletting empty homes so please be prepared for things to happen very quickly.
 We will invite you to view the property as early as the Wednesday so ensure that you will be available to view especially if you are amongst the top 3 bidders at the close of the cycle.
 If you are the 2nd or 3rd placed bidder, you will not be able to choose your appointment as that will have already been set for the 1st placed bidder.

 Unfortunately, it is becoming more difficult to speak to customers because the telephone numbers on their applications are no longer available so please keep your contact details up to date.
 You can do this by telling your area housing office or phoning the housing options advice line on 020 7525 4140.